Game Thread: Toronto Raptors vs. Charlotte Hornets preseason

 Toronto - Fred VanVleet, Norman Powell, OG Anunoby, Pascal Siakam, Aron Baynes

-Charlotte – Devonte Graham, Terry Rozier, Gordon Hayward, P.J.
-Washington, Cody Zeller
+Charlotte - LaMelo Ball, Devonte’ Graham, Gordon Hayward, PJ Washington, Cody Zeller

 Toronto - Kyle Lowry (out - personal)